briankeithn/narrative-maps/README.md

 4. Custom data preparation ("preprocessing" folder, see below for details).
 5. Tutorial and examples ("tutorial" folder), see the detailed tutorial [here](https://github.com/briankeithn/narrative-maps/blob/main/tutorial/TUTORIAL.md).
 6. Simulation-based evaluations ("tests" folder), see the notebooks for details.

+## Important: This code is provided as is and will not be maintained.

 ## Citing our work
 Please cite the following publication: *Mixed Multi-Model Semantic Interaction for Graph-based Narrative Visualizations*, B. Keith, T. Mitra, C. North.
 In Proceedings of ACM IUI 2023 (DOI: TBA)